 They were entrusted with the duty to write UI that can be both highly interactive and cross-platform compatible.
 Thus, we had specific front end developers for browser and mobile app UI.

-With the arrival of more and more front end development technologies, the developers could easily develop the UI based on the predetermined set of requirements.
+With the arrival of more and more development technologies, hire node js experts so that they will easily develop the UI based on the predetermined set of requirements.
 Also, the front end developers could write UI code and business logic with the advent of new tools.

 The rise of new tools and technologies not only ensured lower cost, but also freed the front end developers from tasks of debugging, optimizing performance, and various other such tasks.

 Now, the introduction of front and backend development schemes does bring in an additional cost to manage and coordinate both the ends.
 However, the backend naturally supports BFF layers (Backend for Frontend).